nytimes/kyt/packages/kyt-starter-static/README.md

 ## How To Contribute

-Want to build your own starter-kyt?
+Want to build your own `starter-kyt`?
 See directions [here](https://github.com/NYTimes/kyt/docs/Starterkyts.md).